mustak111/networking-project/README.md

 🗃️ **UDC Server: Step-by-Step Installation & Configuration Guide**

 📖 **Project Overview**
-The User Data Collector (UDC) is a PHP-based web application for securely collecting user data (name, age, country) and file uploads, saving them into a MySQL database.
+The User Data Collector (UDC) is a PHP-based web application for securely collecting user data (name, age, country,Degree) and file uploads, saving them into a MySQL database.
 Deployed on two VMs: one as the web server, one as the database server.

 ⚙️ **Prerequisites**
 <pre>2 CentOS 8/RHEL 8 VMs (Web and DB server)